annotation/stam/README.md

 }
 ```

+There are two important points to notice for in-line use:

+1. It is *RECOMMENDED* to add an additional `_part_of_set` property to the `AnnotationData` to
+   specify what Annotation Data Set is to be used to store the annotation data
+   and the keys.
+Implementations *SHOULD* create the set on-the-fly as part of the `AnnotationStore`.
+   If the `annotationset` property is missing, implementations *SHOULD*
+   just create a single `AnnotationDataSet` and reuse it for all 'orphaned' inline annotation data.
-As this may create redundancy/unnecessary duplication, it *SHOULD* only be used
+2. Inline data leads to redundancy/unnecessary duplication, it *SHOULD* only be
-in cases where a reference is not needed.
-However, parser implementations *MUST* accept
+   used in cases where a reference is not needed.
+However, parser
-redundancy if and only if there are no collisions (a thing with the same ID
+   implementations *MUST* accept redundancy if and only if there are no
-described differently than before), if there are collisions, implementations
+   collisions (a thing with the same ID described differently than before), if
-*MUST* produce an error.
+   there are collisions, implementations *MUST* produce an error.

+Serialisation implementations *MAY* reproduce inline annotations as read during parsing, but this is
+*NOT REQUIRED*.
+It is in fact much easier not to do so.

 #### Multiple files and the @include statement